Located in Santa Cruz County, Arizona

 In Nogales, Mexico you’ll have a great time strolling through the open air markets and shops on Calle Obregon and Calle Elias looking for the best prices on pottery, clothing, jewelry, colorful rugs and serapes, curios and so much more.
 Be sure to include El Changarro at the La Roca Restaurant among your stops.
 If you’re looking for 18th century Latin American colonial antiques and artifacts, call Romero Mitre for an appointment and be prepared to pay handsomely for these exquisite treasures.
 Stop in at K International hair salon and ask for Kiko.
 Not only does he own Romero Mitre, he is a fabulous hairdresser and you’ll walk out of the salon looking like a million bucks.

 Depending upon your location when hunger strikes there are many, many excellent choices: Amado – Try the iconic Longhorn Grill & Saloon right off the Arivaca exit on i19.
 It’s picturesque facade, great service and fantastic food is a perfect choice for all ages.
-Tubac – Try The Stables or Dos Silos at the Tubac Golf Resort or Melio’s Ristorante, Shelby’s or Elvira’s, Wisdom's Dos!, Italian Peasant, or Habanero's in the town of Tubac.
-Carmen/Tumacacori – Try Wisdom’s Café or Abe's Tumacacori Bar for drinks.
-Rio Rico – For breakfast and lunch, Nickel's Diner or for delicious Mexican fish dishes try Las Bocanitas.
-You can also get fabulous pizza at the new Pizza y Vino in Rio Rico.
-Nogales, AZ – For dinner try Mr. C’s, Las Vigas, Oki Roki, Tacos y Tarros for ribs and burgers or Tito's Italian Eatery for a great patio and service.
+Tubac – Try The Stables or Dos Silos at the Tubac Golf Resort or Melio’s Ristorante, Shelby’s or Elvira’s, Wisdom’s Dos!, Italian Peasant, or Habanero’s in the town of Tubac.
+Carmen/Tumacacori – Try Wisdom’s Café or Abe’s Tumacacori Bar for drinks.
+Rio Rico – For breakfast and lunch, Nickel’s Diner or for delicious Mexican fish dishes try Las Bocanitas.
+You can also get fabulous pizza at the new Hendrix in Rio Rico.
+Nogales, AZ – For dinner try Mr. C’s, Las Vigas, Oki Roki, Tacos y Tarros for ribs and burgers or Tito’s Italian Eatery for a great patio and great service.
 Nogales, Sonora, Mexico – An excellent choice is La Roca on Calle Elias of try the newly redecorated bar at the Fray Marcos Hotel.
 Patagonia – Try the Velvet Elvis (one of the Governor’s Arizona Treasures) or the Gathering Grounds, the Home Plate or the Wagon Wheel.
 Sonoita – Try the Café Sonoita and The Steak Out.